Ignia/Style-Guide/CSS-Based Languages/Sass.md

 ## Variables
 - When introducing a new variable, also add it to the `_variables.scss` in the Sass root directory
+  - Also use this file to override variables defaults, as appropriate, from third-party libraries (e.g., Foundation)
 - When introducing a new variable in a file, declare the variable at the top of the file with a `!default` flag

 > *Note:* The `!default` value will only be used if the variable isn't otherwise defined; this ensures that the styles will work correctly even if their corresponding variables are removed from `_variables.scss`.